 In any event, Grossatesta was composer and director of balli for San Carlo from 1745 to 1752 and its impresario from 1753 to 1769.
-As a choreographer, he was an innovator, and as impresario, in general, he was always on the lookout for new talent, new composers, new operas.
-One who benefitted from Grossatesta’s willingness to give young composers a break was Niccolò Piccinni, who debuted at San Carlo with the opera Zenobia in 1756.
-Piccinni became the best-known Italian composer of opera for the next 20 years, that is, until Paisiello, Cimarosa and the generation of Mozart-competitors in Italy.
+As a choreographer, he was an innovator, and as impresario, he was on the lookout for new talent, new composers, new operas.
+One who benefitted from Grossatesta’s willingness to help young composers was Niccolò Piccinni, who debuted at San Carlo with the opera Zenobia in 1756.
+Piccinni became the best-known Italian composer of opera for the next 20 years until Paisiello, Cimarosa and the generation of Mozart-competitors in Italy.
 In Naples, Grossatesta was also the Maestro di ballo delle Serenissimi Reali Infanti ("Dancing Master to the Most Serene Royal Children").

-There seems to be no consensus as to why Grossatesta left a job that most persons of that era would have kept until death.
-It may have had to do with the working conditions.
+There is no consensus as to why Grossatesta left a job that most persons of that era would have kept until death.
+It may have been the working conditions.
 Under the intellectual and cultured Charles III —by all accounts, the classical “benevolent monarch”— the conditions were excellent: essentially, Here is a fine new theater; do what you will to make it a great one.
 When Charles abdicated to return to Spain, his minor son, Ferdinand, took over —the infamous Re Lazzarone (Beggar King).
 Again, by all (!) accounts, Ferdinand was a dunce and a lout.
 (One such account is here.)
 Grossatesta apparently had a good working relationship with the young king’s regent, Bernardo Tanucci, but the child monarch came of age in 1767.
 Ferdinand had no ear for music, but they say he liked the dancing parts enough to wake up in the royal box and follow them.
 Maybe that wasn’t enough for Grossatesta.
-Two years later, he left and disappeared so quietly that no one seems to know where he went or even exactly where or when he died.
+Two years later, he left and disappeared so quietly that no one knows where he went or even exactly where or when he died.